KalimeroMK/Halk/README.md

 Integrate Halkbank's online payment gateway seamlessly into your Laravel application with this dedicated package.
 Designed specifically for Macedonian businesses, this package provides an easy-to-use interface for integrating Halkbank payment services.

+## Credits

+This package was created by KalimeroMK.

+## License

+The MIT License (MIT).
+Please see License File for more information.

 ## Prerequisites

 Before you begin, ensure you have the following: